NickAMars/OnePieceProject/README.md

 So im thinking to make the two sunny summery at the top and pull the image and the video in horizantal format if therer is any more propments i might just have to increase the row and make a new section for the video and images in the order 1 ,2,3.

+Took three half hours added the media query to the introduction to the sunny.
+Tomorrow i think i am going to work on the footer of the page.